MonkeManX/monkemanx.github.io/content/articles/Where_the_Eiffel_Tower_is_is_not_obejctive.md

 So just as reason is grounded in *Dasein*, so too are spatial relations.
 There is no neutral, God’s eye view from which to assess what space “really” is.
 No disembodied place from which to say definitively whether a tower is “in” a city.

-Thus, even the matter of fact—“The Eiffel Tower is in Paris”—is dependent on **our human mode of being**, on our way of perceiving, naming, navigating, and disclosing the world.
+Thus, even the matter of fact “The Eiffel Tower is in Paris” is dependent on **our human mode of being**, on our way of perceiving, naming, navigating, and disclosing the world.
 There are no facts outside of a *world*, and there is no world that is not already for a *whom*—a being for whom things appear meaningfully.

 ## Conclusion

 To put it simply: **“The Eiffel Tower is in Paris” seems objective**, but it only makes sense within a world in which landmarks, places, and spatial relations show up as meaningful.
-That world is disclosed through *Dasein*—through human existence.
+That world is disclosed through *Dasein, through human existence.

-Different kinds of beings, aliens, ants—disclose different worlds, in which even concepts like “location” or “fact” may not appear at all.
+Different kinds of beings, aliens, ants disclose different worlds, in which even concepts like “location” or “fact” may not appear at all.
 And if what counts as a “fact” depends on the kind of being, then there are no pure matters of fact.
 There is only **meaning**, grounded in the structures of the respective being.

 {{< img src="/attachments/1747932875065233.jpg" width="70%" >}}